syncfusion-content/flutter-docs/Flutter/cartesian-charts/chart-types.md

 ## HiLo chart
 HiLo Series illustrates the price movements in stock using the high and low values.

 To render a HiLo chart, create an instance of [`HiloSeries`](https://pub.dev/documentation/syncfusion_flutter_charts/latest/charts/HiloSeries-class.html), and add it to the [`series`](https://pub.dev/documentation/syncfusion_flutter_charts/latest/charts/SfCartesianChart/series.html) collection property of [`SfCartesianChart`](https://pub.dev/documentation/syncfusion_flutter_charts/latest/charts/SfCartesianChart/SfCartesianChart.html).
-The following properties can be used to customize the appearance:
+The following properties are used to customize the appearance:

-* [`color`](https://pub.dev/documentation/syncfusion_flutter_charts/latest/charts/CartesianSeries/color.html) - changes the color of the chart series.
+* [`color`](https://pub.dev/documentation/syncfusion_flutter_charts/latest/charts/CartesianSeries/color.html) - Changes the color of the series.
-* [`opacity`](https://pub.dev/documentation/syncfusion_flutter_charts/latest/charts/CartesianSeries/opacity.html) - controls the transparency of the chart series.
+* [`opacity`](https://pub.dev/documentation/syncfusion_flutter_charts/latest/charts/CartesianSeries/opacity.html) - Controls the transparency of the chart series.
-* [`borderWidth`](https://pub.dev/documentation/syncfusion_flutter_charts/latest/charts/CartesianSeries/borderWidth.html) - changes the stroke width of the chart series.
+* [`borderWidth`](https://pub.dev/documentation/syncfusion_flutter_charts/latest/charts/CartesianSeries/borderWidth.html) - Changes the stroke width of the series.
-* [`borderColor`](https://pub.dev/documentation/syncfusion_flutter_charts/latest/charts/CartesianSeries/borderColor.html) - changes the stroke color of the chart series.
+* [`borderColor`](https://pub.dev/documentation/syncfusion_flutter_charts/latest/charts/CartesianSeries/borderColor.html) - Changes the stroke color of the series.
 * [`lowValueMapper`](https://pub.dev/documentation/syncfusion_flutter_charts/latest/charts/CartesianSeries/lowValueMapper.html) - used to get the low values from the series.
 * [`highValueMapper`](https://pub.dev/documentation/syncfusion_flutter_charts/latest/charts/CartesianSeries/highValueMapper.html) - used to get the high values from the series.